 Whether it's for chatting online with friends in Fortnite or getting more deeply immersed in the worlds of God of War and Monster Hunter, a good headset is what will get you there.
-And gone are the days of the one-ear headsets that would come packaged with your old Xbox — you can get quality performance out of a full headset without spending a fortune, regardless of whether you're gaming on PS4, Xbox One, Nintendo Switch or PC.
+And gone are the days of having to settle for the one-ear headsets that come with your PS4 or Xbox One — you can get quality performance out of a full headset without spending a fortune, regardless of whether you're gaming on PS4, Xbox One, Nintendo Switch or PC.
 We tested 13 gaming headsets under $60 and ranked them based on sound performance, mic quality, comfort and design to help you figure out which are worth your money.

 The Stinger features a very sturdy design, soft padding and large ear cups that keep the set truly around your ears rather than pressed on them.
 It is the most comfortable set of the bunch.
 The on-ear audio control is an intuitive slider that's easy to use while worn, and the wire ends in a splitter for headphone and mic usage without needing a USB pass-through.